-In Sidney Lumet's harrowing portrayal of police brutality, Detective Sergeant Johnson has been with the British Police Force for 20 years.
-In that time, the countless murders, rapes and other serious crimes he has had to investigate has left a terrible mark on him.
-His anger and aggression that had been suppressed for years finally surfaces when interviewing a suspect, Baxter, whom Johnson is convinced is the man that has been carrying out a series of brutal attacks on young girls.
-Throughout the interview Johnson brutally beats Baxter and during this ordeal he inadvertently reveals that the state of his own mind is probably no better than that of the offenders who committed the crimes that disgusted Johnson originally.Written by
+In Sidney Lumet's harrowing portrayal of police brutality, Detective Sergeant Johnson's been on the police force for 12 years.
+In that time, the number murders, rapes, and other felony crimes he's investigated has left a terrible mark on his psyche.
+His bottled-up anger and rage finally explodes whilst interviewing Baxter - a suspect in a series of brutal attacks on young girls, Throughout the interview, Johnson brutally beats Baxter, and reveals the state of his own mind's probably no better than some of the offenders who've comitted the crimes which disgusted Johnson originally.Written by

 David Claydon <firstname.lastname@example.org>

-When Sean Connery agreed to return as James Bond in Diamonds Are Forever (1971), as part of his deal, United Artists had to back two films of Connery's choice that would cost $2m or less.
-This was to be the first, and a Connery-directed version of MacBeth was to be the second.
-When The Offence failed at the box-office and Polanski beat Connery to the screen with his version, MacBeth was canceled.
+When Sean Connery agreed to return as James Bond in Diamonds Are Forever (1971), as part of his deal United Artists had to back two movies of his choice that would cost $2 million or less.
+This was to be the first, and a Connery-directed version of "Macbeth" was to be the second.
+When this movie failed at the box office and Roman Polanski beat Connery to the screen with Macbeth (1971), Connery's version of "Macbeth" was canceled.
 See more »